TAR2003/AmarVote/README.md

 ## 🎯 Summary

-AmarVote represents a cutting-edge secure voting platform that combines **ElectionGuard's cryptographic security** with modern web technologies and optional **blockchain verification**.
+AmarVote represents a cutting-edge secure voting platform that combines **ElectionGuard's cryptographic security** with modern web technologies.
 The platform is designed to ensure both voter privacy and election integrity through mathematical proofs and transparent verification mechanisms.

 ### **Current Implementation Status**